Tukaram: Mahatma Gandhi

-Sant Tukaram also had a profound influence on K. B. Hedgewar as the former's quotes often found their way on the latter's letterhead.
+Tukaram also had a profound influence on K. B. Hedgewar as the former's quotes often found their way on the latter's letterhead.
 One such letter dated April 6, 1940 bore the quote "Daya tiche nanwa bhutanche palan, aanik nirdalan kantkache", meaning compassion is not only the welfare of all living beings, but also includes protecting them from harm's way.

 Places associated with Tukaram

 Places associated with Tukaram in Dehu that exist today are: